Sunderland Seaman Paddy Taylor’s Message in a Bottle Has Been Solved!

 When Paddy’s friends and neighbors all began to weigh in and go to bat for Paddy, to connect the dots and clarify that he had lived at the address I was seeking; that he had been a seaman, etc., I began to think about the impact one person can have… How we all touch more lives than we can ever know.

 To tell you the truth, it made me think of the movie It’s A Wonderful Life, and how easy it is to lose sight of the fact that each of us matters a lot to our friends and family–even to people we don’t yet know.
 It may not always be obvious, but it’s true.
 Paddy is a walking example of how one man can touch the lives of more people than he’d ever dream.
 Just look at little ol’ me, telling you this story from the frozen forests and farmland of central Indiana.
 I’m a changed man!
-Like every message in a bottle I find, Paddy’s has left its mark on me, and I’ll never be the same person again that I was before he came into my life…
+Like every one I find, Paddy Taylor’s message in a bottle has left its mark on me, and I’ll never be the same person again that I was before he came into my life…

 Perhaps even now, as I rejoice over finding Paddy, there’s a kid on some desolate island in the Bahamas, or off the coast of Nova Scotia or Greenalnd, or New Zealand, picking up an old soda bottle with a faded brown scrap of paper inside, embarking on his or her own search for Paddy…